 Collections of articles on the same topic may be published as supplements; these are usually funded by sources other than the Medical Journal of Australia (MJA).
 They are subject to the MJA's usual editorial and peer-review processes.
-Contact the Editor if you wish to propose a supplement.
+Contact the Head of Publishing Operations at firstname.lastname@example.org if you wish to propose a supplement.

 MJA policy on sponsored supplements